mzemel/mitosis/README.md

 # Mitosis

-Mitosis is a Rubygem used to asynchronously publish JSON-encoded error messages to a cental message broker, in this case Disque.
+Mitosis is a Rubygem used to asynchronously publish JSON-encoded error messages to a cental message broker, in this case Redis.

 Each queue represents a different service that embeds this gem - one could provide even more information, such as rack/rails environment, server identifier, etc.